Undivided Resources

 Questions About IEPs?
 Our Education Advocate Has Answers!

 Are you just starting out with the IEP process or you need a refresher?
 From all the confusing IEP components and acronyms (FAPE, LRE, IDEA, IEE — oh my!) to assessments, placement, and goal setting, we've got you covered!
-On February 24, 2022, Undivided’s Education Advocate, Lisa Carey, covered all the basics to help you get through your next (or first!)
+During our live event, Undivided’s Education Advocate, Lisa Carey, covered all the basics to help you get through your next (or first!)
 IEP meeting with confidence.
 Check out the top takeaways from our live event below.

 If you missed the event or want to review what we learned, you can watch the full recording here!